TJeffrey237/CS386Project/reports/report8.md

 - Start work on more tests for existing and future puzzles

 Richelle
-- worked on the sliding puzzle
+- Get the tiles in the sliding puzzle to actually move when clicked.